mmohammadi9812/pockesql/README.md

 That's why I, along with a lot of other people, believe that owning data is important

+# What

-This project helps to own your pocket data by fetch pocket entries and inserting them into a sqlite database
+This project helps to own your pocket account data by retrieving your saved articles to sqlite

-I have to give credit and thank [Simon Willison](https://simonwillison.net/), for his great project [pocket-to-sqlite](https://github.com/dogsheep/pocket-to-sqlite), for which I'm grateful and without it, this could've not be done
+you may run `update` command time to time to fetch new saved articles or (soft-)delete removed items

+run `pockesql --help` to see other commands and flags

+P.S.
+I have not searched about limits of _Pocket_ applications _yet_, so that's why I'm not comfortable sharing my key

+It's assumed that you have created an application in [develop portal](https://getpocket.com/developer/apps/) and consumer key is present in env file

+copy `.env.example` file to `.env` file and copy credentials as required

+## Credit

+This tool is a heavily inspired by [pocket-to-sqlite](https://github.com/dogsheep/pocket-to-sqlite) by [Simon Willison](https://simonwillison.net/), to whom I'm very thankful

 ## License
 Copyright 2022 Mohammad Mohamamdi.
 All rights reserved.